adidas/api-guidelines/rest-api-guidelines/functionality/message/error-reporting.md

 ## Working with Problem Detail

-An API description **SHOULD** list all the error codes with which the API responds.
+An API description **CAN** list all the error codes with which the API responds.
 The error responses **SHOULD** describre the error object model schema.
 It is **RECOMMENDED** to include examples of a possible error response.
 The error description and/or error example **MAY** list all the types of errors returned for a given error code.

 ## External resources